-Starting with the power and the ability to project high quality sound across a large audience, the promise here is that this Fender Passport Venue PA System can be used for large and medium audiences with its 600w output, powerful subwoofer and generally high-quality sound.
+Starting with the power and the ability to project high quality sound across a large audience, the promise here is that this Fender Passport PA System can be used for large and medium audiences with its 600w output, powerful subwoofer and generally high-quality sound.

 Buyers seem to agree with this assessment and their reviews talk about clear sound with no interference or buzzing on higher volumes.
 Also, this clean sound and clarity continues with using the microphone.

 The only drawback here is that some say the bass is a little lacking, which could be an issue in some scenarios such as music venues and DJ settings.

 A great PA sound system also needs to have great inputs and options and there are many available here to please users no matter what they are using the system for or what they want to amplify.

 There is the 10 channel mixer for different inputs and purposes, a USB flash drive for digital files, a 1/8” stereo input for mobile devices and also Bluetooth pairing that is said to work pretty well.